andrew-raphael-lukasik/NativeGrid/README.md

 # NativeGrid

-Bunch of 2D data utilities for ECS, Unity.Jobs.
+NativeGrid: Bunch of 2D data utilities for ECS and `Unity.Jobs`.

-- Managed container to store state of unmanaged allocation
+NativeGrid<span><</span>RGB24<span>></span>: A managed container that stores `NativeArray` with it's basic info to use in 2d/grid manner.

+Here is an example how you can store store `RawTextureData` (pointer to a CPU-side texture buffer) inside this NativeGrid<span><</span>RGB24<span>></span>-thing and do something ambiguously useful with it: trace and draw lines/paths on that texture ([more relevant info](https://github.com/andrew-raphael-lukasik/RawTextureDataProcessingExamples)).

+Note: this saves RAM because texture memory is not being duplicated on CPU-side anymore.
 ```
 using UnityEngine;
 using Unity.Mathematics;